guybedford/chomp-extensions/docs/assert.md

 Future additions to this extension might include:

-* Pattern matching the output instead of matching it directly.
 * Supporting multiple output checks, for example with interpolation tasks.
 * Supporting taking the expectation values from files instead of as a template option.
 * If supporting using expectations in files, having the ability to generate these file expectations as well.